AFatNiBBa/uneval/readme.md

 - `NaN`, `Infinity`, `-Infinity`
 - Symbols
 - Symbol keys
+- Functions
+- Regular Expressions
+- Maps
+- Sets
 - Dates
-- Regular Expressions
-- Functions
 - "Objectified primitives", like `new String("hello")`
 - Big Integers
 - Custom types

-## Unsupported
+## Unsupported (Or at least not completely)
 - Proxies (If you know how to extract the `[[Target]]` and the `[[Handler]]` of a proxy tell me)
 - Clojures (Functions that access external local variables)

 ## Coming Soon (Hopefully) in order of probability
-1. Maps and Sets
 2. Arrays and Functions custom fields
 3. Non enumerable properties
 4. Getters and Setters
 5. New syntax for object's methods, like `{ func() {} }`

 ## Known Problems
-(I don't know hot to put issues on github 😳)
+(I don't know how to put issues on github 😳)
 - The references to a primitive version of a symbol are not detected
     ```js
     const a = Symbol("hi");